ZackarySantana/Algorithms/README.md

 This is Zackary Santana's personal repository of different algorithms with tests + benchmarks for each.

-Currently the following languages have been used to amke the algorithms
+Currently the following languages are supported
 - TypeScript

+These languages are being added
+- F# (or fsharp)
+- Java

+These languages are planned
+- Dart

 ## test.sh